Adobo Chicken Wings

 A beloved East Village bar snack, with Filipino flavors.

-Filipino Thai American chef King Phojanakong developed these umami-rich chicken wings for Jimmy Carbone’s now-defunct Jimmy’s No. 43 in Manhattan.
+Filipino Thai American chef King Phojanakong developed these bright and savory adobo chicken wings for Jimmy Carbone’s now-defunct Jimmy’s No. 43 in Manhattan.
 This home adaptation opts to crisp the skin under the broiler rather than in a deep fryer.

 Featured in: “The Pride of the Philippines Makes a Killer Bar Snack.”

 - 10 chicken wings (about 2 lb.), tips removed, drumettes and flats separated

 - 3⁄4 cup plus 1 Tbsp. rice vinegar, divided

 - 3⁄4 cup soy sauce